General Many-Body Perturbation Framework for Moir\'e Systems: S2. All-band Hartree-Fock approximations

 with $l \neq l'$ and $d_0=3.35$\;\AA, the average distance between two adjacent layers.
 The divergence at $q=0$ should not be a concern, as it is physically regularized by the compensation from the positive charge background.
 This allows us to exclude the point $q=0$ from the calculations.
 A detailed formalism about the Hartree-Fock factorization and how to perform the subsequent self-consistent calculations can be found in our recent study \cite{guo-AHC-arxiv-2025} and its associated supplemental materials.
 Our results show that using different screening forms for the Coulomb potential, such as the double-gate form, does not affect the phase diagram.

 In this study, we only consider layer-dependent Coulomb interactions for the calculations of R5G-hBN, but neglect such layer dependent screening for TBG.
 For both R5G-hBN and TBG, we use $n_D=5$.
-The $\bk$-mesh is $12 \times 12$ for R5G-hBN and $18 \times 18$ for TBG.
+The $\bk$-mesh is $12 \times 12$ for R5G-hBN and $18 \times 18$ (at charge neutral $24 \times 24$) for TBG.
+We have verified numerically that the $\mathbf{k}$ point sampling and the plane-wave cutoff used in the all-band HF and $GW$ calculations are sufficient to ensure convergence.
+For magic-angle TBG, we have further checked that the results are robust against different choices of plane-wave-cutoff geometry, including the lozenge cutoff (given by $n_D$) and the $\mathbf{G}$-shell circular cutoff.
+For the lozenge cutoff, the results obtained with $n_D=5$ and 7, corresponding to 25 and 49 plane-wave components, respectively, are quantitatively consistent.
+For the circular cutoff, the results obtained with 3, 4, 5 $\mathbf{G}$ shells, corresponding to 19, 31, and 37 plane-wave components, respectively, are likewise quantitatively consistent.

+It is worth noting that band-projected HF calculations cannot serve as a reliable starting point for many-body perturbation theory.
+Both the RPA correlation energy and the $GW$ self-energy are difficult to converge when the band space is truncated, which makes the all-band HF framework essential for the present analysis.